 The greatest poems by William Blake selected by Dr Oliver Tearle

 William Blake (1757-1827) is one of the key figures of English Romanticism, and a handful of his poems are universally known thanks to their memorable phrases and opening lines.
+Blake frequently spoke out against injustice in his own lifetime: slavery, racism, poverty, and the corruption of those in power.
 In this post we’ve chosen what we consider to be ten of the best William Blake poems, along with links to each of them.

 ‘The Sick Rose’.
 This little poem seems to be very straightforward, but its meaning remains elusive.
 Is the worm that destroys the rose a symbol of death?
 By contrast, roses are often associated with love, beauty, and the erotic.
 In Blake’s poem we get several hints that such a reading is tenable: the rose is in a ‘bed’, suggesting not just its flowerbed but also the marriage bed; not only this, but it is a bed of ‘crimson joy’, which is not quite as strong a suggestion of sex and eroticism as ‘scarlet joy’ would have been, but nevertheless bristles with more than simple colour-description.